 Dr. Kulis joined NESCA in 2012 after earning her doctoral degree in clinical psychology from the Massachusetts School of Professional Psychology, with a concentration in Children, Adolescents and Families (CAF).
 She then completed post-doctoral training in pediatric neuropsychology with an emphasis on treating children with developmental, intellectual, learning and executive functioning challenges.
 She also has extensive training in psychological testing as well as conducting individual and group therapies for children of all ages.
 Before joining NESCA Dr. Kulis also worked in private practices, clinics, and schools, conducting comprehensive assessments on children ranging from toddlers through young adults.
 In addition, Dr. Kulis has had the opportunity to consult with various school systems, conducting observations of programs, and providing in-service training for staff.

 Dr. Kulis’ unique and comprehensive training and experiences allow her to understand the whole child and not just focus solely on the testing data.
 Given her focus on families and child development, Dr. Kulis likes to develop relationships with families and follow children as they grow, monitoring development and adjusting recommendation based on the child’s ever-changing needs.

-During her free time, she enjoys spending time with her husband, energetic young son, and beagle.
+During her free time, she enjoys spending time with her husband, energetic young children, and beagle.
 She also likes cooking, arts and crafts, hiking and traveling.